nakatamaho/mplapack/README.md

-# The MPLAPACK is a multiprecision linear algebra package based on BLAS and LAPACK.
+# MPLAPACK constitutes a multi-precision linear algebra package, predicated upon the foundational structures of BLAS and LAPACK.
-This package has been rewritten in C++ and offers support for various high precision libraries such as GMP, MPFR, and QD, allowing users to choose the library that best suits their needs.
-The MPLAPACK is a free software, distributed under a 2-clause BSD style license, in addition to the original license from LAPACK.
+This particular package has undergone a comprehensive conversion into the C++ programming language, further accommodating an array of high-precision libraries, inclusive of GMP, MPFR, and QD.
+Such a versatile feature enables users to selectively opt for the library most congruous with their specific requirements.
+MPLAPACK represents a freely accessible software, disseminated under a 2-clause BSD-style license, supplemental to the original license ascribed by LAPACK.

 # News